-Nancy Mueller, a two-time Midwest Region Coach of the Year, is in her fourth season as an assistant coach for the Hoosier Volleyball program.
+Nancy Mueller, a two-time Midwest Region Coach of the Year, is in her fifth season as an assistant coach for the Hoosier Volleyball program.
 Mueller has 20 years of collegiate coaching experience, including 10 years running a Division I program as the head coach.

 Mueller's first season at Indiana was a historic one, as Indiana advanced to the NCAA Tournament and made a run to the Sweet Sixteen for the first time in program history.
 The Hoosiers finished the season 23-12 and saw Ashley Benson and Jordan Haverly earn All-Big Ten recognition.
 The Hoosiers won a 3-1 thriller at home over eventual NCAA champion Penn State, and IU took down Tennessee and Miami in NCAA first and second round action.